What is an Interventional Procedure (CAD)?

 Interventional procedures are mostly used to open up blockages in the arteries.
 There are 3 types of interventional procedures

-- PTCA (Percutaneous Transluminal Coronary Angioplasty) or Balloon Angioplasty:: This procedure involves placing of a small balloon at the tip of the catheter and inserting it in to the blocked artery.
+- PTCA (Percutaneous Transluminal Coronary Angioplasty) or Balloon Angioplasty:: This procedure involves placing a small balloon at the tip of the catheter and inserting it into the blocked artery.
 Once the balloon reached the blocked are it is inflated leading to dilation of the area.

 There are many advanced stents used in the treatment procedures at the Heart Institute.
 Write to our experts on email@example.com to find out more about the options available.